matrixorigin/matrixorigin.io/docs/MatrixOne/Reference/Data-Types/json-type.md

 - A period followed by a key name names the member in an object with the given key.
 The key name must be specified within double quotation marks if the name without quotes is not legal within path expressions (for example, if it contains a space).

 - [N] appended to a *path* that selects an array names the value at position `N` within the array.
 Array positions are integers beginning with zero.
+If the array is negative, an error is generated.

 - Paths can contain * or ** wildcards: